majdlatah/OVS-Other-Config-Bug/README.md

 # OVS-Switch-Config-Bug (CVE-2026-36499)

-We explain how a simple wrong config can crash the switch
+We explain how a simple wrong config can cause a denial of service since it leads to the OVS daemon being aborted.

-This bug appears when a user writes an arbitrarily large integer value to n-revalidator-threads in the Open_vSwitch other_config map via OVSDB transaction, then creates a bridge to trigger datapath initialization.
+This bug appears when a privileged user writes an arbitrarily large integer value to n-revalidator-threads in the Open_vSwitch other_config map, then creates a bridge to trigger datapath initialization.

 ```
 ovs-vsctl set Open_vSwitch . other_config:n-revalidator-threads=1000